 A BOP protects physicians against patient injuries and property damage, along with damage to your own business property.
 Because of its increased coverage and affordability, it’s the policy most often recommended by Insureon’s licensed agents.

 Policy deductible: $500

-This policy, also called medical malpractice insurance, provides protection against patient lawsuits accusing a physician of negligence or errors, including misdiagnosis.
+Professional liability insurance, also called medical malpractice insurance, provides protection against patient lawsuits accusing a physician of negligence or errors, including misdiagnosis.
 The cost varies tremendously depending on your practice’s level of risk.